riasingh2353/team27/docs/Milestone4.md

 In Lab 4, we demonstrated the functionality of the communication between the Arduino and the FPGA, and we extended this to communicate treasure shape information as well as color.
 A video of this is shown below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RRkVq5P6AAY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The values fluctuate slightly before a steady input is shown, but we believe that the issue will be solved by a stationary treasure and a fixed camera.